kimdhendrick/certotrack/user_guide.md

 * Assignee - Unassigned, Employee or Location
 * Inspection Interval
     * 1 month - 5 years
+    * Quarterly/Annually - calculates the first day of the next quarter of the following year
     * Not Required
 * Last Inspection Date (mm/dd/yyyy)
     * Required if inspection interval selected